 - 1 can chopped tomatoes

 - Salt & pepper to taste

 - Parsley to serve

-2. Fry the onions on a high heat for about 3 min, constantly stirring, until caramelised.
+3. Fry the onions on a high heat for about 3 min in a cooking pot, constantly stirring, until caramelised.
 Turn down the heat, add garlic and spices.
 Fry for another 2-3 min then add the mustard, bouillon, chopped tomatoes and 250 ml of water.
 Bring to boil then turn down to simmer.

 **If available, prepare a couple of hours in advance, or a day before, for the flavours to combine.